Soodev20/algoStudy/README.md

 # algoStudy

-- for study & recap algorithms.
+Study & recap algorithms

-- question with * means that I saw that one from anonymous codetests.
+Question with * means that I've seen it from somewhere else.

-- 11/11/2021 deepEquals
+11/11/2021 deepEquals
-- 11/12/2021 compressArray *
+11/12/2021 compressArray*
+11/13/2021 plusMinus
+11/14/2021 addNonExistNum